 A neutral financial specialist to help the parties in gathering all necessary financial documentation and work with the parties and their lawyers to clearly identify and address the present and future financial implications of possible settlement options.

 Collaborative divorce is not a good fit for couples that have a high degree of conflict or who cannot communicate.
-The parties must be able to communicate and cooperate to some degree, and must be interested in a needs based resolution of their divorce case.
-The parties must also be comfortable resolving their own issues, and be comfortable that a judge is not going to be available to solve their problems or provide rulings in their cases.
-For most cases, however, collaborative should at least be explored as a first option in your divorce.
+The parties must be able to communicate and cooperate to some degree and must be interested in a needs-based resolution of their divorce case.
+The parties must also be comfortable resolving their own issues and be comfortable that a judge is not going to be available to solve their problems or provide rulings in their cases.
+For most cases, however, collaborative should at least be explored as the first option in your divorce.

-- Advantage: More Control and a Faster Process.
-Because the parties and their attorneys create the infrastructure for their cases, collaborative divorce takes control away from the courts and judges, and places it firmly in the hands of the parties and their attorneys.
-Collaborative divorce is also, typically, a much faster process than regular litigated divorce, in which the parties have to wait weeks, and sometimes months to get a hearing and a ruling from the courts.
+- Advantage: More Control and a Faster Process – Because the parties and their attorneys create the infrastructure for their cases, collaborative divorce takes control away from the courts and judges and places it firmly in the hands of the parties and their attorneys.
+Collaborative divorce is also, typically, a much faster process than a regular litigated divorce, in which the parties have to wait weeks, and sometimes months to get a hearing and a ruling from the courts.

 - Disadvantage: You May Have to Fire Your Attorney – In a collaborative divorce case, if the parties reach an impasse and are forced to return to court, by agreement, the parties MUST fire their attorneys and start the case over with new legal counsel in a litigated divorce case.
 This policy, which is required in all collaborative divorce cases, incentives the parties and the lawyers to continue to work together to resolve their issues.
 If this does happen, however (and it does in some cases), then, while not exactly starting over, this will add significant cost to your case.